GTMStack

 The Future of Autonomous GTM Operations

 This is roughly analogous to where manufacturing automation was in the 1980s: individual machines were automated, but the factory floor was still coordinated by humans.
-What came next was integrated automation — machines that communicated with each other, adjusted their behavior based on upstream and downstream conditions, and required human intervention only for exceptions.
+What came next was integrated automation.
+GTM operations are heading in the same direction.

 Multi-Agent Systems: The 12-Month Horizon